• Skip to primary navigation

 Jump to Recipe

-Italian Burrata Pasta Salad recipe with creamy burrata cheese, pasta, tomato, rocket, and basil oil.
+Italian burrata pasta recipe with creamy burrata cheese, pasta, tomato, rocket, and basil sauce.
 The perfect summer meal ready in just 15 minutes!

 It's the perfect meal for hot summer days, and it's a wonderful option if you need something fast, easy, nutritious and delicious to feed the whole family.